abpframework/abp/docs/en/Settings.md

 While a setting value provider is free to use any source to get the setting value, the`ISettingStore` service is the default source of the setting values.
 Global, Tenant and User setting value providers use it.

+## ISettingEncryptionService

+`ISettingEncryptionService` is used to encrypt/decrypt setting values when `IsEncrypted` property of a setting definition was set to `true`.

+You can replace this service in the dependency injection system to customize the encryption/decryption process.
+Default implementation uses the `IStringEncryptionService` which is implemented with the AES algorithm by default (see string [encryption document](String-Encryption.md) for more).

 ## Setting Management Module

 The core setting system is pretty independent and doesn't make any assumption about how you manage (change) the setting values.
 Even the default `ISettingStore` implementation is the `NullSettingStore` which returns null for all setting values.